280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 Follow the ZMK [Kconfig.defconfig](https://zmk.dev/docs/development/new-shield#kconfigdefconfig) section to update the keyboard name.
 Make sure to read about the danger in exceeding the 16 character limit.

 ## Creating Graphical Key Maps

-There are a lot of resources available to create key map images.
-Keymap Editor and KeyMapper mentioned in the Update Keymappings section have this ability, but they are not very customizable.

-[Keymap Drawer](https://keymap-drawer.streamlit.app/) has more options and is able to process ZMK keymaps, but I ultimately settled on the [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/#/).
+This repo uses the excellent work of caksoylar's [Keymap Drawer](https://keymap-drawer.streamlit.app/) to automatically generate a key mapping of each layer when the Github Actions are run.

-## Upcoming Features
+## Upcoming ZMK Features

 ZMK is actively being developed and there are a few features I'll be adding to my builds as soon as they are released.